+WMO Position relevant to the frequency bands 2 025-2 110 MHz and 2 200-2 290 MHz:

+WMO opposes allocation/identification for terrestrial mobile broadband applications including IMT of the frequency bands 2 025-2 110 MHz and 2 200-2 290 MHz.

+3.1.4 The frequency band 2 700-2 900 MHz

-– 2 700-2 900 MHz used for meteorological radars.
+The frequency band 2 700-2 900 MHz is used for meteorological radars.
 This band was already considered for IMT identification (i.e. use by mobile service systems) at WRC-2000 and WRC-07 and was duly rejected.
 In particular Report ITU-R M.2112 concludes on the non-compatibility between IMT and radars in the 2 700-2 900 MHz frequency band.
-Based on current ITU-R studies, it is concluded that the co-frequency sharing is not possible between IMT and radars unless several hundred kilometres separation distances are imposed;
+Based on ITU-R studies, it is concluded that the co-frequency sharing is not possible between IMT and radars unless several hundred kilometres separation distances are imposed.

+WMO Position relevant to the frequency band 2 700-2 900 MHz:

+WMO opposes allocation/identification for terrestrial mobile broadband applications including IMT of the frequency band 2 700-2 900 MHz and supports no change to the Radio Regulations (i.e. Method A in Draft CPM Report).

+3.1.5 The frequency band 3 400-4 200 MHz

-– 3 400-4 200 MHz frequency band is used by the meteorological community to distribute meteorological data through commercial satellite systems.
-From the sharing studies it can be concluded that co-frequency sharing between FSS earth stations and IMT-Advanced macro-cell or small-cell outdoor networks would not be feasible in the same geographical area when the FSS earth stations and/or IMT-Advanced stations are deployed in a ubiquitous manner and/or with no individual licensing of earth stations, since no minimum separation can be guaranteed;
+The frequency band 3 400-4 200 MHz is used by the meteorological community to distribute meteorological data through commercial satellite systems.
+From the sharing studies it can be concluded that co-frequency sharing between FSS earth stations and IMT-Advanced macro-cell or small-cell outdoor networks would not be feasible in the same geographical area when the FSS earth stations and/or IMT-Advanced stations are deployed in a ubiquitous manner and/or with no individual licensing of earth stations, since no minimum separation can be guaranteed.
+Conclusion in DN Report ITU-R S.[FSS-IMT C-BAND DOWNLINK] states that “The negative protection ratio indicates that the protection against interference is not sufficient, i.e., the interference potential is considerably high not allowing the co-existence.”

+WMO Position relevant to the frequency band 3 400-4 200 MHz:

+WMO highlights its requirement to maintain relevant fixed satellite service capacity and availability in the frequency band 3 400-4 200 MHz for dissemination of meteorological data on the global basis.

+3.1.6 The frequency band 5 350-5 470 MHz

-– 5 350-5 470 MHz band is used by a number of EESS (active) instruments of different type, ie. altimeters, scatterometers and Synthetic Aperture Radars (SAR).
-SARs, in particular, were specifically designed to operate solely within these 120MHz as this frequency band is the only one left in C-band where the EESS (active) allocation is not shared with an allocation to the mobile service.
-Introduction of RLANs to this band would result in severe interference into SAR such as CSAR on Sentinel 1 and RadarSat.
-Based on current ITU-R studies with EESS (active), it is concluded that sharing is not possible even if the RLAN systems are limited to indoor use only.
-At this stage, no mitigation technique has been determined and that would be effective in filling the large negative margins vis-à-vis EESS (active) protection criteria.
+The frequency band 5 350-5 470 MHz is used by a number of EESS (active) instruments of different type, i.e. altimeters, scatterometers and Synthetic Aperture Radars (SAR).
+SARs, in particular, were specifically designed to operate solely within these 120MHz as this frequency band is the only one left in the 5 GHz frequency range where the EESS (active) allocation is not shared with an allocation to the mobile service.
+Introduction of RLANs to this band would result in severe interference into SARs such as CSAR on Sentinel 1 and RadarSat.
+Based on the ITU-R study results related to the protection of EESS (active) systems/applications, it is concluded that sharing is not possible even if the RLAN systems are limited to indoor use only.
+At this stage, no mitigation technique has been determined that would be effective in filling the large negative margins vis-à-vis EESS (active) protection criteria.